Finding a Top Financial Advisor Firm in Ann Arbor, Michigan

 Palatine Hill Wealth Management

-Palatine Hill Wealth Management is the final firm on our list of the top financial advisory firms in Ann Arbor, Michigan.
-This small advisory firm has a similarly small team of advisors.
+Palatine Hill Wealth Management is the final firm on our list of the top advisory firms in Ann Arbor.
+This small operation has a similarly small team of advisors.
 Its clients consist of individuals both with and without a high net worth, charities and corporations.
-The majority of the firm's clients are non-high-net-worth individuals.
+The majority of the firm's clients are non-high-net-worth individuals though.
 There is no minimum account size requirement at this firm.

 Palatine Hill is a fee-based firm, as some advisors may receive commissions from selling insurance to clients.
 This potential conflict of interest is offset by the fact that the firm is a fiduciary that is legally obligated to act in the best interests of clients at all times.